What happened to the Guitar Conspiracy and all other eBooks?

-The first was called Blues Jam Tracks and it contained two hundred backing tracks.
+The first was called Blues Jam Tracks, it came with two hundred backing tracks.
 There were also videos moving licks from one shape to another and lots of ideas to help you get going.
 These used the concept of new chord = new scale.

 The second eBook, 2 Chord Loops, used a similar concept to the Blues Jam Tracks but with different chords and a focus on more modal scales.

 By now, I had written so many eBooks I decided to package them into a bunch of offers.
-The most popular offer was The Spy Tunes Method which was – yes you guessed it – all eBooks!
+The most popular offer was Spytunes Method which was – you guessed it – all eBooks!

-The answer came from one of my students who suggested that I change my eBook approach into simple step by step instructions so that he didn’t have to plan his learning for himself.
+The answer came from one of my students who suggested that I’d transform my eBook approach into step by step instructions so that he didn’t have to plan his learning for himself.

-With my previous experience of writing step by step instructions (for guitar magazines, music colleges and, more recently, an online college in America) I realized that he was right.
-The simple step by step idea was definitely the way forward!
+With my previous experience of writing step by step instructions (for guitar magazines, music colleges, and, more recently, an online college in the U.S) I realized that he was right.
+The step by step idea was definitely the way forward!